simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 https://github.com/eclipse/tahu/blob/master/sparkplug_b/sparkplug_b.proto

 The sparkplug data type is huge and could be used to describe very complex data.
-However, with complex types, there is no provision for syncronization -- its all or nothing, thus it does not seem like a good fit for SIOT.
+This standard came out of the industry 4.0 movement where a factory revolves around a common MQTT messaging server.
+The assumption is that everything is always connected to the MQTT server.
+However, with complex types, there is no provision for intelligent synchronization if one system is disconnected for some amount of time -- its all or nothing, thus it does not seem like a good fit for SIOT.

 #### SenML